nimakarimipour/WALAWiki/Getting-Started.md

 `mvn clean verify -DskipTests=true -q`

 Be sure you have a recent version of Maven, at least version 3.0.
-You also need to have the `svn` executable in your path, as an `svn checkout` is performed during the build.
 The first Maven build may take a while, as it must download many dependencies.
 For Eclipse users, once the Maven build is finished, refresh / rebuild your workspace, and the compile errors should disappear.
 (If you didn't install the JSDT plugin, as described above, you may still see compile errors in the `com.ibm.wala.ide.jsdt.*` projects.)

 Alternately, if you don't want to use Maven, there are instructions below for fixing the compile errors by running various Ant build.xml files.